picfight/pfcwallet/rpc/documentation/api.md

 After creating a wallet, the `WalletService` service begins running.

-Since API version 3.0.0, creating the wallet no longer automatically synchronizes the wallet to the consensus server if it was previously loaded.

 **Request:** `CreateWalletRequest`

 - `bytes public_passphrase`: The passphrase used for the outer wallet encryption.
 This passphrase protects data that is made public on the blockchain.
 If this passphrase has zero length, an insecure default is used instead.

 - `bytes private_passphrase`: The passphrase used for the inner wallet encryption.
 This is the passphrase used for data that must always remain private, such as private keys.
 The length of this field must not be zero.